eirikt/default-webapp-vue-vite-vercel/README.md

 and the initial visual components, which will be added/bound to the DOM by Vue.

 Let us rewrite our `App.ts` Vue component to a [Vue Single-File Component (SFC)](https://vuejs.org/guide/scaling-up/sfc/).
-SFC is a special file format that allows us to encapsulate the template, logic, and styling of a Vue component in a single file.
+SFC is a special file format that allows us to encapsulate the logic, template, and styling of a Vue component in a single file.
-SFCs have a `.vue` suffix.
+SFC files have a `.vue` suffix.

 Let us promote our Vue component `App.ts` to our first (and main) Vue SFC.